 Treatment includes special creams and lotions for everyday use, including special eczema shampoo, soap, body wash, and face cream.

 Eczema and Dry Skin can significantly reduce the quality of your life.
 A dermatologist, a trained skin expert, can help you better manage your skin condition and avoid complications.
-When you need help with your skin, please call 330.725.0569 to set up an appointment with a Trillium Creek provider today.
+When you need help with your skin, please call 330.725.0569 to set up an appointment with a Trillium Creek Dermatology provider today.
+We are serving the following communities and those surrounding: Wooster, Wadsworth, Medina, Brunswick, Strongsville, and Hinkley.

 Researchers are still unsure of what the exact cause of eczema is.
 It is thought to be linked to an overactive immune system that responds to an irritant.
 Eczema is commonly found in families with histories of allergies or asthma.